 Should everyone vaccinate?

 Vaccines are meant to be administered to healthy bodies.
 The rare instances of severe adverse effects are often associated with those who have weakened immune systems.
 There are also age minimums and maximums placed on vaccines.
 Family history and allergies are important factors to consider before vaccinating, as well.
 Some vaccines may contain trace amounts of egg, gelatin or yeast, which can enact adverse reaction to those already allergic to those components.
 Most often, the side effects of a vaccine are redness or soreness where the vaccine was given, fever or headache.

 There are those who cannot receive vaccines.
 Therefore, it is important that those who are healthy enough to get them, do so.
 As more people have a defense against a disease, the less likely it will spread—especially to someone who cannot fight it.

 Vaccines are an important part of preventive medicine.
 It is possible and encouraged to lead a lifestyle in line with CAM practices and follow a vaccine schedule.
 When choosing a vaccine schedule, take care to discuss health, family history, potential allergies, ingredients and any concerns or questions with your healthcare provider.
 Vaccines train the body to stay healthy so that severe illnesses don't have to.

-Samantha Hudgins is a writing enthusiast and outreach director for Natural Awakenings.
+Sam Hudgins is a mother, writing enthusiast and Outreach Director for Natural Awakenings.